 - Review all work done by the bookkeeper

 - May have to do tasks usually done by a bookkeeper

 So what exactly is the difference between a bookkeeper and an accountant?

-A bookkeeper and accountant both record all of a company’s transactions.
-But an accountant usually handles more “complex” transactions that require journal entries.
+A bookkeeper and accountant both record all a company’s transactions.
+But an accountant usually handles more “complex” transactions that need journal entries.

-An accountant should be able to do everything a bookkeeper does and has the responsibility to manage and check all of a bookkeeper’s work.
-An accountant typically earns more than a bookkeeper because an accountant takes on more senior responsibilities and accountability within the company.
+An accountant can do everything that a bookkeeper can.
+An accountant has the responsibility to manage a bookkeeper’s work.
+An accountant earns more than a bookkeeper.
+Because an accountant takes on more senior responsibilities and accountability within the company.